 An express train service run jointly by the Keikyu and Keisei lines runs between the two airports as well.
 It leaves about every 40 minutes.
 When departing Haneda Airport, this express service is called the “Airport Kaitoku.”

 You could also take the Keikyu Line to Shinagawa Station and transfer to the Narita Express there.

 A taxi is another option, but it would be very expensive, on the order of 25,000 yen.

-Haneda has three terminals, two domestic (Terminal 1 & Terminal 2) and one international (Terminal 3).
-The two domestic terminals are connected by an underground walkway, and a free shuttle bus connects all three terminals.
+Haneda Airport has three terminals.
+Terminal 1 & 2 are connected by an underground walkway, and a free shuttle bus connects all three terminals.

 * For more information, check the airport’s official website.

 You can also see a detailed map here.

 * Haneda Airport started operating international flight routes out of Terminal 2 from March 29, 2020.

 The new Terminal 3, opened in 2010, offers great food and even anime merchandise.